Minuscule 828: History

+The earliest history of the manuscript is unknown.
+The manuscript was likely written in Calabria, possibly in Rhegium.

+The manuscript was examined and described by Antonio Rocci in 1882, and later by biblical scholar Kirsopp Lake.
+It was added to the list of New Testament manuscripts by Scrivener (626) and biblical scholar Caspar René Gregory (828^{e}).
+Gregory saw it in 1886.

 Gregory dated the manuscript to the 12th century, whereas other palaeographers dated it to the 11th century.
 The manuscript is currently dated by the INTF to the 12th century.
-The manuscript was written in Calabria, possibly in Rhegium.

-The manuscript was examined and described by Antonio Rocci in 1882, and later by Kirsopp Lake.
-It was added to the list of New Testament manuscripts by Scrivener (626) and Gregory (828^{e}).
-Gregory saw it in 1886.

 The manuscript is currently housed at the Biblioteca della Badia (A' α.
 5), in Grottaferrata.